semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 ![table with sticky progressbar](static/sticky-2.png)

-@## Loading / searching data
+@## Loading/searching data

-This state is for cases when we filter / sort / search data.
+This state is for cases when we filter/sort/search data.
 In this case, we use [Spin](/components/spin/).

 If data loading is fast, then this state is not necessary.